ClaudioESSilva/claudioessilva.github.io/_posts/2018-02-22-dbachecks-using-power-bi-dashboards-to-analyse-results.md

 This dashboard gives to you a glance at how good/bad your environments are.
 This is done, at first, by the 2 circles with percentages and green/red waves.

-On the right side you can find a matrix where you can drill-down from Environment -&gt; Test -&gt; Context.
+On the right side you can find a matrix where you can drill-down from Environment -> Test -> Context.
 This drill-down can be hierarchical or absolute.
 To navigate on the levels, select the matrix and use the 3 buttons in the top-left corner of the visual (as shown on the last animation)

 On the bottom, you can find a grid that shows all the failed (and only failed) tests with a descriptive message.